-Real Estate Owned (and Related Debt)
+Assets and Liabilities Related to Real Estate Owned (and Related Debt)

 In order to maximize recovery against a defaulted loan, we may assume legal title or physical possession of the underlying collateral through foreclosure or deed-in-lieu of foreclosure.
-Foreclosed properties are classified as real estate owned and recognized at fair value on our consolidated balance sheets in accordance with the acquisition method under Accounting Standards Codification ("ASC") Topic 805, "Business Combinations" ("ASC 805").
-Real estate assets acquired may include land, building, furniture, fixtures and equipment ("FF&E") and intangible assets.
-In accordance ASC 820, we may utilize the income, market or cost approach (or combination thereof) to determine fair value.
+Foreclosed properties are classified as real estate owned and recognized at fair value on our consolidated balance sheets in accordance with the acquisition method under Accounting Standards Codification ("ASC") Topic 805, "Business Combinations."
+Real estate assets acquired may include land, building, furniture, fixtures and equipment ("FF&E"), and intangible assets, and liabilities assumed may include intangible liabilities.
+In accordance ASC 820, "Fair Value Measurements and Disclosures," we may utilize the income, market or cost approach (or combination thereof) to determine fair value.